jgavinb/Rcode/README.md

-# R
+# Data Science Portfolio
-Compilation of R coding projects.
+Compilation of academic and passion projects in the Data Science discipline.